mauricemat/UX-UI-Design-Module/planning/home-page-design.md

   - _partner's name_ needs a way to _?_.
     - Unexpectedly, in their world, _?_.
 -->
+- How do they want to be represented?
+- What do they want different visitors to see them?

+- Maurice needs a way to present his achievement and digital skills.
+-
+- He wants potential employers and programers and clients to visit his page.
+-
 ---

 ## 5. Open-Ended Ideation